5 Reasons Why Your ‘Dynamic’ Debit Routing Isn’t Optimal17th October 2019

 Larger merchants are often able to agree their own incentives with the networks, whereby they receive a significant upfront sum in return for prioritizing that network.
 This is often tempting, as merchants can see the financial benefits instantly, rather than amounting them over time.

 Beware the big check.
-These large upfront incentives rarely deliver the same value as truly optimizing your PIN debit routing – what you gain in the short-term, you could more than lose in the long-term.
+These large upfront incentives rarely deliver the same value as truly optimizing your debit routing – what you gain in the short-term, you could more than lose in the long-term.

 Alternatively, some merchant-network incentive deals provide lower fees via pass-through benefits or alternative rebate structures, achieved through routing a defined volume of transactions down the network’s rails.
 However, with regular rate changes, ancillary network fees, and many processors having their own incentives in place, it often proves a difficult task to manage these structures effectively and ensure your deals are honoured by your supplier.